architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 Writing unit tests for CSS is a lot easier than it looks.
 If you’ve already written these for other languages, you’ll feel right at home.

-This section is structured like a tutorial – feel free to follow along.
+This section is structured like a simple tutorial – feel free to follow along or play around with the live snippets.
+At the end of the article, I’ll explain how to run the tests headlessly and get the workflow more automated.

+Our task is to solve the perennial problem of [centering an element within its parent both horizontally and vertically][heres-how.B1].
+We’ll do this in a test-driven manner and go on to see how this helps keep a steady pace of development in a UI-heavy project.

+[heres-how.B1]: http://stackoverflow.com/questions/14123999/center-a-div-horizontally-and-vertically "Center a DIV horizontally and vertically – on StackOverflow"

 First of all, let’s install the [good and simple][heres-how.A1] test library [*tape*][heres-how.A2].
 You could do this all with *tape* itself, but we’ve written a kinda-plugin for it to make CSS unit tests much more elegant: [*tape-css*][heres-how.A3].
 Let’s install that as well.
-We’ll also use [*tap-browser-el*][heres-how.A4] to render the test results in the live snippets below.
-So here’s our test boilerplate:
+The last tool we need is [*hyperscript*][heres-how.A5] – it’ll help us create test DOM trees more conveniently.
+So here’s our test boilerplate, along with a sample test and assertion:

 [heres-how.A1]: https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4 "Why I use Tape Instead of Mocha & So Should You"
 [heres-how.A2]: https://github.com/substack/tape "tap-producing test harness for node and browsers – substack/tape"
 [heres-how.A3]: https://git.io/tape-css "CSS unit testing.
 Lightning-fast. tape-style – git.io/tape-css"
 [heres-how.A4]: https://github.com/Jam3/tap-browser-el "A tap reporter which adds an element to the DOM – Jam3/tap-browser-el"
+[heres-how.A5]: https://github.com/dominictarr/hyperscript "Create HyperText with JavaScript – dominictarr/hyperscript"

-<iframe src="https://jsfiddle.net/3w6aun36/3/embedded/js,result" style="border: none; width: 100%; height: 15.5em"></iframe>
+<iframe src="https://jsfiddle.net/3w6aun36/4/embedded/js,result" style="border: none; width: 100%; height: 15.5em"></iframe>

+Now, let’s make sure we know exactly what our element should do.

+* `.parent` should take up the whole width and height of its container.
+* `.child` should grow and shrink to fit its contents.
+* `.child` should be centered horizontally within its `.parent`.
+* `.child` should be centered vertically within its `.parent`.

+Let’s translate this to tests, which will automatically make sure our requirements are met.
+Since we’ll be working a lot with positioning, let’s define a simple helper function for that:

+<iframe src="https://jsfiddle.net/5ypbnuk9/2/embedded/js" style="border: none; width: 100%; height: 8em"></iframe>

+Now that we have that covered, we can write the tests themselves:

+<iframe src="https://jsfiddle.net/5ypbnuk9/4/embedded/js,result" style="border: none; width: 100%; height: 50em"></iframe>

 <!--
+By the way, what we’re doing right

 The first concept of testing whole UIs is integration testing by [comparing screenshots][heres-how.A].
 There are several problems with that though.
 You can’t write your tests before implementing stuff.
 You can’t automate it fully.
 You can’t run the tests in different browsers.

 {% pullquote %}